esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/conclusion.md

 ## Assessing FAIRness

 FAIR is a journey.
+The FAIR principles are guidelines.
 A FAIR assessment now is a snapshot in time.
 Nevertheless, individuals and communities look to how FAIR their data are.
 The reasons are various, including gaining a better understanding and making improvements.
 Ultimately, an assessment can be a helpful guide on the path to becoming more FAIR.